kubeflow/kubeflow/docs_dev/releasing.md

 getting the correct installation instructions etc. Here are the steps to follow:

 1. Make sure the website branch for the current major/minor version has been created.
+For example, if we are working towards release v0.7 then make sure the website branch for v0.6 exists.
-If that's not yet done, do it now before updating any docs for the upcoming version.
+  If not, create the branch now before updating any docs for the upcoming version.
 See [below](#create-website-branch).

 1. Edit the version numbers in the site configuration file: